ImperialCollegeLondon/ReCoDE-PythonGUI/5_Extensions/readme.md

 import serial
 ser = serial.Serial('COM1')
 ```
-3. Send data to the serial port COM1.
+3. Send data to the corresponding serial port COM2.
 You can use the following code to send data to the serial port COM1:

 ```python
 ser.write(b'Hello World')